AI in crypto

 What is AI used for?

-AI is used for several sub-areas:
+AI is used for multiple sub-areas:

 1. Image processing, such as by Render.

-2. Statistics, as by ChainLink, among others.
+2. Statistics, as provided by ChainLink, among others.

 3. Linguistics, as with ChatGPT.